crosscompute/missions/20220125-1645 JupyterLab Extension 0.2.0.md

 ## Tuesday 20220201-1930 - 20220201-1945: 15 minutes

+## Wednesday 20220202-2215 - 20220202-2230: 15 minutes

+    + Load configuration on each path change
+    + Define automationBody.onUpdate
+    + Check how we can subscribe to filebrowser updates
+    + Say automation name and version in sidebar based on file browser path

 # Schedule

-    Load configuration on each path change

     Render error

-    Revert to running crosscompute directly instead of via subprocess

-    Check how we can subscribe to filebrowser updates Check that we can properly stop the automation server
+    Revert to running crosscompute directly instead of via subprocess Check that we can properly stop the automation server Change switch color to green

-    Say automation name and version in sidebar based on where in side panel Change switch color to green
     Add description captions on hover over switch